Grimm considering second shot at return to Congress

 Grimm was unavailable for comment by press time.

-In an interview last week with Politico, Grimm said that he is strongly considering running again for his old seat next year.
-Grimm served in the House from 2010 to 2015, representing the 11th Congressional District covering several neighborhoods in Southwest Brooklyn and the entire borough of Staten Island.
+In earlier interviews with other media outlets, Grimm said that he is strongly considering runningagain for his old seat next year.
+Grimm served in the House from 2010 to 2015, representing the 11th Congressional District (CD) covering several neighborhoods in Southwest Brooklyn and the entire borough of Staten Island.

 Mallitotakis, a Republican who represents parts of Bay Ridge and Staten Island, has already announced her intention to run and is busy raising money for her campaign.
 There is also talk that Staten Island Republican Councilmember Joe Borelli might run for the House seat.